andyLaurito92/books-summaries/cracking-coding-interview/chapter8-recursion-dynamic-programming/dynamic-programming.md

 to create a bottom up solution for the algorithm.
 Usually the problem comes on how to iterate on the data structure according to the problem you want to solve.

+### A bit of history

+Dynamic programming was discovered by Bellman, the same guy as in Bellman & Ford algorithm for shortest path in a graph.
+The main idea of the programming technique is: Programming in that moment was also related to optimization, and dynamic meant "We dynamically will get the best optimal answer".
+This goes against the "Statically get the best solution from the "top""